Turkification: Turkification of Anatolia

+Beginning in the eleventh century, continuous war between the Byzantine and the Seljuk Empire led to the destruction of multiple major settlements and to the deaths of thousands of Byzantines in Asia Minor, while others were enslaved or force to relocate.
+As areas became depopulated, Turkoman nomads moved in with their herds.

+The Turkish conquest and settlement of Anatolia had been a long and disruptive affair that had brought enslavement, flight, plague, and famine to much of the Christian populace, and the Byzantine state had suffered repeated catastrophes.
+The conquests reduced the church to a state of extreme penury, which in turn barred it from effective social and economic action.
+The crippling of the ecclesiastical administrative apparatus left the demoralized Christian communities leaderless in a period of great psychological and economic crisis.
+All these constituted negative factors in the cultural transformation of Anatolia, factors, nevertheless, crucial to the process for they undermined the foundations of Byzantine society.

-Beginning in the eleventh century, war between the Turks and Byzantines led to the deaths of many in Asia Minor, while others were enslaved and removed.
-As areas became depopulated, Turkic nomads moved in with their herds.
-However, despite the suffering of the local Christian populations at the hands of the Turks and in particular the Turkoman tribesmen, they were still an overwhelming majority of the population 50 years after the Battle of Manzikert.
+However, despite the suffering of the local Christian populations at the hands of the Turkoman tribesmen, they were still an overwhelming majority of the population 50 years after the Battle of Manzikert.
 The Turks seem to have been aware of their numerical inferiority during this time period as evidenced by the fact many Turkish rulers went to lengths to disarm their Christian subjects.
 There is also evidence that the Turks resorted to kidnapping Christian children and raising them as Turks, as attested by contemporary chronicler Matthew of Edessa.
 Intermarriage between Turks and Greek, Armenian and Georgian natives of Anatolia was not unheard of, although the majority of these unions were between Turkish men and Christian women.
-The children of these unions, known as 'Mixovarvaroi', were raised as Turks and were of the Muslim faith (although there were some cases of Mixovarvaroi defecting to the Byzantines).
+The children of these unions, known as Mixobarbaroi, were raised as Turks and were of the Muslim faith (although there were some cases of Mixobarbaroi defecting to the Byzantines).
 It is likely that these unions played a role in the eventual diminishment of the Christian population in Anatolia and its transition from Greek/Christian to Turkish/Muslim.